Performance & Development Review (Appraisal)

 Is participating in an annual review mandatory?

 Yes, all members of University staff must take part in an annual review.
 Clinical Academics at Consultant level, or in a recognised training programme, do not need to participate in the College’s PandDR process as their annual review is incorporated within the NHS appraisal process.
-Further information on the Clinical Academics appraisal process can be found at:

 What should I do if I have concerns about the PandDR process?

 If you have any concerns about having a review you should raise these with your line manager or an appropriate senior manager within your area.
 Alternatively contact your HR Advisor who will try and help you resolve your concerns.

 Who is responsible for organising my PandDR?

 Depending on where you work your review will be organised either by your line manager or by a nominated administrator.

 Each area is responsible for putting in place local arrangements to ensure that all review meetings are held between the beginning of August and the end of June each year.